-Europe looks to avoid layoffs amid second covid wave and new lockdowns
+Europe looks to avoid layoffs amid second coronavirus wave and new lockdowns

 The costs are high.
 Germany may spend more than $35 billion on the first year of its furlough program, policymakers have said, and a year-long extension could cost another $12 billion.
 A program that expensive, adjusted for the larger size of the U.S. economy, would carry a price tag of around $260 billion.
 Britain’s program, estimated to have cost $50 billion so far this year, would have cost around $390 billion in the United States.
 And Spain’s monthly furlough bill, $4.7 billion, would be $72 billion in an economy the size of the United States.

 But, in most cases, those costs are a marginal increase over the generous unemployment benefits European countries would have to pay out if their workers were to lose their jobs.
-Germany pays workers up to 67 percent of their old salaries when they lose their jobs, compared to the up to 80 percent it is paying on the furlough program.
+Germany pays workers up to 67 percent of their old salaries when they lose their jobs, compared with the up to 80 percent it is paying on the furlough program.
 Some French workers receive up to 75 percent of their old salaries on unemployment; the furlough program covers up to 70 percent.
 Britain has significantly less generous unemployment benefits, so the cost of its furlough program has had an extra bite.

 The consensus among European policymakers has been that the extra expense is worth it.
 And many economists — and workers — are pleased with how the programs have performed so far.